Tommy Reamon

-Tommy Reamon (born March 12, 1952) is a retired African-American professional football player, who has worked as an actor, and is currently an educator in the Hampton Roads region of Virginia.
-As a high school football coach, Reamon has had some notable success in developing talent to become collegiate and professional football players among his students.
+Thomas Waverly Reamon Sr. (March 12, 1952 – May 22, 2025) was an American professional football player, actor and educator in the Hampton Roads region of Virginia.
+He played football as a running back in the National Football League (NFL), World Football League (WFL), and Canadian Football League (CFL).
+As a high school football coach, Reamon had some notable success in developing talent to become collegiate and professional football players among his students.